 Unusual though it is, charities and nonprofits do sometimes find themselves in the position of being cash rich and time poor.
-In such circumstances it can be really helpful to outsource the whole website re-build.
-This can quickly become expensive because the agency need enough time to get a deep understanding of your organisation such that they can make decisions on your behalf and deliver a product that serves the required purpose.
+In such circumstances, it can be really helpful to outsource the whole website re-build.
+This can quickly become expensive because the agency needs enough time to get a deep understanding of your organisation such that they can make decisions on your behalf and deliver a product that serves the required purpose.

-So this tier includes time for an external consultant or agency to get to know your organisation, work with you to refine the overall communications strategy and then draft key messages, sitemap, user journeys, and top level website content.
+So this tier includes time for an external consultant or agency to get to know your organisation, work with you to refine the overall communications strategy and then draft key messages, sitemap, user journeys, and top-level website content.

 Cost: £5,000 to £20,000